-Perhaps one of the most pertinent topics under consideration is the intersection of the arts sector with business and society.
-CEO of Business and Arts South Africa, Michelle Constant, will chair a discussion panel in which practical examples will fall under the spotlight, looking especially at how to improve market penetration and expanding client and audience bases, exploring new ways to understand audiences and clients and how this knowledge could be used to extend these relationships.
+Perhaps one of the most pertinent topics under consideration is the intersection of the arts sector with business and socie CEO of Business and Arts South Africa, Michelle Constant, will chair a discussion panel in which practical examples will facunder the spotlight, looking especially at how to improve market penetration and expanding client and audience bases, exploring new ways to understand audiences and clients and how this knowledge could be used to extend these relationships.
 Prof Elaine Rumboll will provide insight into selling your art without selling your soul, in a presentation on Business Acumen for Artists.

-The surge of technology is not diminishing culture and art, in fact we're exploding into an unparalleled age of creativity, and a richer understanding of what it means to be human.
-A digital focus hones in on innovative uses of digital, social media, and technology in terms of creative endeavours; considering global developments in the online space; and some of the worldwide trends impacting on creative digital work in South Africa, and innovation that is happening in the local market.

-Challenges and Prospects of stimulating local Content Development Strategies will be discussed by Aifheli Makhwanya from the National Film and Video Foundation, Nick Motatse formally of South African Music Rights Organisation, and Themba Wakashe from the task team on local content.
+The surge of technology is not diminishing culture and art, in fact we're exploding into an unparalleled age of creativity, an richer understanding of what it means to be human.
+A digital focus hones in on innovative uses of digital, social media, an technology in terms of creative endeavours; considering global developments in the online space; and some of the worldw trends impacting on creative digital work in South Africa, and innovation that is happening in the local market.
+Challenges and prospects of stimulating local content development strategies will be discussed by Aifheli Makhwanya from the Nationa Film and Video Foundation, Nick Motatse, formally of South African Music Rights Organisation, and Themba Wakashe fro the task team on local content.
 Tech-guru Dave Duarte will provide tools to assist with online marketing of the arts.

-Looking forward; the dynamic educator, entrepreneur and activist Max Kaizen explains why infusing Science, Technology, Engineering and Mathematics (STEM) with the animating power of Art is our best option for the future.
+Looking forward, the educator, entrepreneur and activist Max Kaizen explains why infusing science, technology, engineer and mathematics (STEM) with the animating power of art is our best option for the future.